 Following the development of the downcomer in the mid-1980s a small 2tph Jameson cell was developed and tested at Mt Isa Pb/Zn concentrator.
 By 1989 the first two full scale Jameson cells were installed in the cleaning circuit in the same concentrator.

 In parallel with investigations of Jameson cell use in metalliferous operations MIM and Prof. Jameson investigated the applicability of Jameson Cell technology to the coal industry.
 This lead to the installation of 6 Jameson cells at Newlands Coal in the Bowen Basin, Australia, for the recovery of coal fines.
 During the 1990's, Jameson Cells had great success in coal fines flotation and organic removal in SXEW applications becoming the standard for these applications in Australia.

 Since conception in the late 1980s Jameson cells have grown in both physical size and capacity.
 They now cater for a wide range of feed types, flowrates and tonnages, as well as circuit layouts.
 The Jameson Cell is a state of the art invention that takes the technology of recovering hydrophobic particles into the 21st century.

 The Jameson Cell takes its name from the inventor, Professor Graeme Jameson, of the University of Newcastle, New South Wales, Australia.
-Xstrata Technology, an operating division of Xstrata Queensland Limited, has the license from the University's commercial arm, TUNRA Ltd, to market the technology worldwide.
+Glencore Technology, a subsidary of Glencore, has the license from the University's commercial arm, TUNRA Ltd, to market the technology worldwide.